 Up to 50% of financial advisors today outsource some or all of their investment management, and the numbers are similar for asset managers.
 Here are some key benefits of outsourcing your asset management:

 The resources required to support advisors’ management activities are time-consuming and costly.
-Offloading those tasks can save your staff for other activities like client engagement and networking.
+Offloading those tasks by taking advantage of asset management solutions can save your staff for other activities like client engagement and networking.

 Technology is already helping asset managers save significant money through outsourcing.
 KPMG predicts that will free up managers to focus more on clients.

 “Client profiling, data analytics and operational flexibility will be increasingly critical to effectively target and service an increasingly diverse client base,” says KPMG.

 According to BCG, a firm with AuM of $100 billion can save 15% to 20% of total costs through such initiatives as outsourcing — a $16 billion to $21 billion opportunity across the industry.